When/how are orders shipped?

 Explain the quad kit

-The IR Blaster quad kit is similiar to the double headed IR blaster, except it allows you to control up to 4 devices.
+The IR Blaster quad kit is similar to the double headed IR blaster, except it allows you to control up to 4 devices.
 All 4 heads will send the exact same IR codes.

 Do your IR Receivers and Blasters work with SnapStream BeyondTV?